google/orbax/orbax/g3doc/checkpoint.md

 `RestoreArgs` parameters include:

-*   `as_gda`: if true, restores the given paramater as a GlobalDeviceArray regardless of how it was saved.
+*   `as_jax_array`: if true, restores the given parameter as a GlobalDeviceArray or jax.Array (depending on the setting of jax.config) regardless of how it was saved.
 If the array was not saved as a GDA, mesh and mesh_axes are required.
 *   `mesh`: the device mesh that the array should be restored as.
 If None, uses a linear mesh of jax.devices.
 *   `mesh_axes`: the mesh_axes that the array should be restored as.
 If None,